-On January 11, the Men's Club visited the Music Center at Strathmore.
-16 members and wives toured the center, hosted by our terrific guide Bob Schultz, who regaled us with stories and information about the inner workings of the Music Center, which celebrates its 13th anniversary on February 5.
+In January, the Men's Club visited the Music Center at Strathmore.
+Sixteen members and wives toured the center, hosted by our terrific guide Bob Schultz.
+He regaled us with stories and information about the inner workings of the Music Center, which celebrates its 13th anniversary on February 5.

 We began our visit by proceeding 3 flights down the grand staircase to The Green Room (which is painted light blue), the waiting area for the artists.
-Above the staircase hangs a huge and beautiful mobile, "The Music of Light: a suspended sculptural environment" created by Meryl Taradash.
-Next to The Green Room are the performers' dressing rooms.
-We learned that Strathmore is one of the few venues in the world with windows in the dressing rooms, because in most others they are underground.
+A huge and beautiful mobile, "The Music of Light: a suspended sculptural environment," created by Meryl Taradash, hangs above the staircase.

+The performers' dressing rooms are next to The Green Room.
+We learned that Strathmore is one of the few venues in the world having windows in the dressing rooms.
+In most others they are underground.

-Next we headed through the backstage area onto the stage.
+Next we headed through the

+backstage area onto the stage.
 Bob pointed out that the stage has a slight spring to it to assist dancers.
 The back quarter of the stage contains a hidden elevator for bringing up large additional rows for large choruses and large equipment.